izabela-pereira/open-brewery-api/README.md

 The project followed medallion architecture as detailed bellow:

 ### Bronze Layer
-The bronze layer data was stored as-is, maintaining its original format as a JSON file for auditability, with no transformations.
+The bronze layer data was stored as-is, maintaining its original format as **JSON** for auditability, with no transformations.
 The bronzelayer notebook is responsible for the data extraction and storage in the ADLS Gen2 bronze layer.

 ### Silver Layer
 In the silver layer, the transformations were made considering the exploratory analysis conducted with the bronze layer data.
 The transformations and their purposes are described below: